FILM - Film Studies (FILM)

 FILM 299 History of Film

 Credits 3.
 3 Lecture Hours.
-Historical development of major periods, movements and styles, including several different national cinemas.
+Historical development of significant periods, movements, styles, practices and film cultures, including several different national cinemas.

 FILM 302 Diversity and the Moving Image